Jerald and Sandra Tanner: Criticism

 Lawrence Foster, a non-Mormon historian of Mormon history, has offered a mixed assessment of the Tanners and their work.
 On the negative side, Foster has written that, until the Tanners "are prepared to abide by accepted standards of scholarly behavior and common courtesy, they can expect little sympathy from serious historians."
 He criticized them for "a holier-than-thou stance, refusing to be fair in applying the same debate standard of absolute rectitude that they demand of Mormonism to their own actions, writings, and beliefs… The Tanners seem to be playing a skillful shell game in which the premises for judgment are conveniently shifted so that the conclusion is always the same—negative."

 On a more positive note, Foster says that some of the Tanners' "research and analysis... would do credit to any professional historian."
 He credits them with being "more than simply gadflies" and says that their work has helped stimulate serious Mormon scholarship.

-D. Michael Quinn, a historian and former member of the LDS Church, takes issue with the Tanners' work.
+D. Michael Quinn, a historian and former member of the LDS Church, took issue with the Tanners' work.
 He noted that "although the most conscientious and honest researcher can overlook pertinent sources of information, the repeated omissions of evidence by the Tanners suggest an intentional avoidance of sources that modify or refute their caustic interpretation of Mormon history."